 All of the Utilities for the machine were kept on the boot disk:

 When did you get your first laptop or portable computer?
 Which operating system did it use?
+What other laptop trivia can you share with us?
 Let us know in the comments below!

 Information about Geek For Hire, Inc.